Is it totally necessary to use gesso when you’re doing an acrylic painting? Here’s a few pointers to help you figure it out.

 But, unlike it’s acrylic cousins, you just can’t seem to wrap your head around what gesso actually is, how to use it, and whether you can use it with your acrylics (or in place of your acrylics).
 Which leads you to ask, is using gesso really necessary?

-And like all things in art, the answer to that question is most probably yes, depending on your supplies.
+And like all things in art, the answer to that question is yes, it totally is.

 See, whenever you are painting on a surface, like canvas or wood, paint will get completely absorbed, sucking up all the hard-work and hours you just put into the painting.
 That would totally devastate any motivation to paint -let alone wanting to burn down the canvas and swear off acrylic painting forever. #drama